beamteamxyz/Beam-Codes/README.md

 -- Notes

 1. Limiting the set of buttons / destinations that can be linked to is intentional to control the user's onboarding experience.
-This is subject to change at the market acquires a general understaning of the platform.
+This is subject to change as the market acquires a general understanding of the platform.

 2. Redirect paths for the Beam code should be updated as the user selects, and enters text into the button's exposed text field.
 (No publish or submit button should be required)